 The rest of your application can also be edited and changed an unlimited number of times.

-The Print Preview is regrettably located toward the end of the process.
+The Print Preview comes up at the end of the process.
 You must earn all your green checks before a button will appear allowing you to generate the preview.

 This is where you can see how well your essay has survived the text box and if any of your information has been deleted from the application.

-If information is mysteriously missing (problems have been reported in the “Activities” and the “Current Year Courses” sections) or if your essay doesn’t look right, go back and delete your previous entries and try reentering the essay or data.
+If information is mysteriously missing or if your essay doesn’t look right, go back and delete your previous entries and try reentering the essay or data.

 If problems persist, restart your computer, check your system and change browsers if necessary.
 If that doesn’t work, contact the Common Application Help Desk.
 Hint: Print out and date your Print Preview just before submitting so that you have a hardcopy record of the document—just in case!